-TURN IN no later than June 7, 2019 by noon. with completion DATED BETWEEN May 27 and June 7 in ONE COMPLETE PACKAGE WITH THIS CHECKLIST ON TOP - do not turn in forms one at a time or as an incomplete package.
-In other words, your appointments and documents need to be between May 27 and June 7 and dated between those dates so that renewal falls the same time next year or so the document is covering a two year span while in the OTA Program with the exception of the Background Check/Drug Screen - See below.
+TURN IN no later than June 4, 2020 by noon with completion DATED BETWEEN May 26 and June 4 in ONE COMPLETE PACKAGE WITH THIS CHECKLIST ON TOP - do not turn in forms one at a time or as an incomplete package.
+In other words, your appointments and documents need to be between May 26 and June 4 and dated between those dates so that renewal falls the same time next year or so the document is covering a two year span while in the OTA Program with the exception of the Background Check/Drug Screen - See below.

-Copy of this OTA File Student Checklist as a cover sheet with the items below in the same order SUBJI Copy of e-mail receipt for Background Check order through American Databank - incl.
-Drug Screen (MUST BE DATED 5/27 for background check) TURN IN E-MAIL THAT SAYS ECT: PAYMENT CONFIRMATION Annual Photocopy of Malpractice Insurance Certificate - HPSO Photocopy of OTA Program approved CPR Card (if you already have the approved CPR Card it will be your responsibility to renew it without lapse) Annual TB/PPD test for Tuberculosis Annual Physical Examination Clearance Form - if doctor determines your hearing is within normal, a hearing test will not be necessary.
-Consent Form for Release of Medical Records - read and sign Copy of your Health Insurance Card if applicable (optional) - update as needed
+(Copy of this OTA File Student Checklist as a cover sheet with the items below in the same order Copy of e-mail receipt for Background Check order through American Databank - incl.
+Drug Screen (MUST BE DATED 5/26 for background check) TURN IN E-MAIL THAT SAYS ECT: PAYMENT CONFIRMATION F Annual Photocopy of Malpractice Insurance Certificate - HPSO Photocopy of OTA Program approved CPR Card (only American Heart Association CPR Card for care Providers) NO OTHER CARD IS ACCEPTED FOR CPR.
+A Annual TB/PPD test for Tuberculosis Annual Physical Examination Clearance Form - if doctor determines your hearing is within normal a hearing test will not be necessary.
+(Consent Form for Release of Medical Records - read and sign (Copy of your Health Insurance Card if applicable (optional) - update as needed